 But return they did, and beginning in the 12th century the island prospered as a religious site again, until Henry VIII’s dissolution of the monasteries in 1537.
 After this, the old abbey was left to fall into ruins.

 All access to the island is covered at high tide, including the causeway, and while driving it is a novelty, it’s not as much fun as following the old route.
-Be sure to start your crossing on a falling tide and keep to the marked path.
+Be sure to start your crossing on a falling tide and keep to the marked path according to these detailed instructions.
 Tide tables are displayed at each end—for both the causeway and Pilgrims Way.
 Once across, there is a small village, the historic abbey ruins, two lighthouses, a fishing harbor, and a castle high on a rock.
 Holy Island is also important ecologically, surrounded by an 8,750-acre Lindisfarne National Nature Reserve.

 Know Before You Go

 The Holy Island of Lindisfarne is part of the town of Berwick-Upon-Tweed, 70 miles (115 km) southwest of Edinburgh.
 The causeway is open from about three hours after high tide until two hours before the next high tide, but the period of closure may be longer in periods of high winds.
 Despite the many warnings, about one vehicle a month is stranded on the causeway, requiring rescue by a lifeboat, or RAF helicopter.
 Whether driving, biking, or walking, it’s imperative to get the timing right or risk getting stranded.
 The tides can rise suddenly, so pay attention to the posted tidal notices (they differ slightly for the causeway and Pilgrims Way–make sure you’re consulting the right times).
 There are elevated safety refuge boxes along the path in case of mistiming, and there are also local guides to help visitors get it right.

 As of June 2021: The car park at the start of the crossing is currently closed.